MarkusBordihn/BOs-Lobby/README.md

 - Optimized mining dimension (configurable: without spawner, mobs, bats or minecart chest).
 - Provides /lobby, /mining, /fishing and /spawn commands for the players.
 - Changed automatically the user game mode depending on the dimension (excluding ops).
-- Customization over the config file and data files, if needed.
+- Customization over the config file, data files and resource packs.
 - Default lobby will be automatically expand with additional features like hidden places.
-- Automatically transfer users to the lobby on first join or after server restart.
+- Automatically transfer users to the lobby on first join and/or after server restart or always.
 - Fall damage and fire damage protection for wrongly set default world spawn point.

 **Note: Please make sure to create regular backups of your dimensions, before installing or updating this mod.**